-As a pharmaceutical enterprise, the Group recognises the importance of environmental sustainability and green manufacturing.
-Combining its own experience, the Group mainly adopts the principles and the basis of "Environmental, Social and Governance Reporting Guide" (applicable as at 31 December 2020) as set out in Appendix 27 of the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (the "Listing Rules") as the standard of the Group, with the objective of establishing a sound environmental, social and governance structure.

-This report covers the period from 1 January 2020 to 31 December 2020.
-This report sets out the Group's strategies and practices in two categories, namely environmental and social, to enhance the comprehensive and in-depth understanding by the shareholders, investors and public towards the Company's governance and culture through this report.
+Combining its own experience, the Group adopts the principles and the basis of "Environmental, Social and Governance Reporting Guide" as set out in Appendix 27 of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") as the standard of the Group, with the objective of establishing a sound environmental, social and governance structure.
+By evaluating the ESG-related risks and reporting performance, the Group sets the overall strategic goals, supervises management effectiveness, and ensures compliance with the relevant legal and regulatory requirements.
+This ESG report (the "Report") sets out the Group's strategies and practices in two aspects, namely environmental and social, to enhance the comprehensive and in-depth understanding by the shareholders, the investors and the public towards the Company's governance and culture through this report.